slds-lmu/i2ml/content/chapters/11_advriskmin/11-11-classification-brier-l1.md

 ---
-title: "Chapter 11.11: L2/L1 Loss on Probabilities"
+title: "Chapter 11.11: Brier Score - L2/L1 Loss on Probabilities"
 weight: 11011
 ---
 In this section, we introduce the Brier score and derive its risk minimizer and optimal constant model.